Opinion

 Conclusion

-But that's not really what this was about.
-This was about the music that kept me going, the sounds that made sense when not much else did, the party I needed to find while everything else feels uncertain.
-That's worth sharing, even if it's messy and incomplete.
+This was about the music that carried me.
+The sounds that made sense when not much else did.
+The party I needed while everything felt uncertain.

 drowning in distortion